OWASP/owasp-mastg/Crackmes/README.md

 - [Solution by Ryan Teoh](http://www.ryantzj.com/cracking-owasp-mstg-ios-crackme-the-uncrackable.html "Solution by Ryan Teoh").
 - [Solution by Pietro Oliva](https://0xsysenter.github.io/ios/reversing/arm64/mobile/ipa/frida/instrumentation/crackme/2021/02/08/ios-apps-reverse-engineering-solving-crackmes-part-2.html "Solution by Pietro Oliva").

-## MSTG Hacking Playground
+## MASTG Hacking Playground

 Did you enjoy working with the Crackmes?
 There is more!
-Go to [the MSTG Hacking Playground](https://github.com/OWASP/MSTG-Hacking-Playground "MSTG-playground") and find out!
+Go to [the MASTG Hacking Playground](https://github.com/OWASP/MSTG-Hacking-Playground "MASTG-playground") and find out!

 ## Issues with the Crackmes

-If the app does not boot, or if there is another bug: file an issue at this repository or at [the one you should not go to (SPOILER ALERT!)](https://github.com/OWASP/mstg-crackmes "OWASP MSTG Crackmes").
+If the app does not boot, or if there is another bug: file an issue at this repository or at [the one you should not go to (SPOILER ALERT!)](https://github.com/OWASP/mstg-crackmes "OWASP MASTG Crackmes").